 1. Know your credit score

 Before you begin the shopping process, check your credit score.
-According to the FICO credit scoring system, which ranges from 300 to 850, any score that falls at or below 580 is considered poor.
+According to the FICO credit scoring system, which ranges from 300 to 850, any score that falls below 580 is considered poor.

 Your FICO score consists of a few categories, like how much you owe, the length of your credit history and your payment history.
 Not making your payments on time, consistently spending more than your available monthly credit and having a short credit history can all negatively impact your credit score.